meganlavengood/musi216/docs/lessons-leitmotif.md

 Many media scores nowadays will assign important characters their own musical themes that recur each time the character is featured.
 This practice went in and out of fashion for a time, but resurged in the mid-1970s thanks to films like Star Wars, and has remained a popular approach to media scoring.

-## Example Analysis: *Lord of the Rings*
+## Designing leitmotifs: *Lord of the Rings*

-Before defining in detail what a leitmotif is and how it is used in film, we will begin with a concrete example of a leitmotif in a well-known film trilogy: the “Into the West” leitmotif from *Lord of the Rings*.
+Before defining in detail what a leitmotif is and how it is used in film, we will begin with some concrete examples of leitmotifs in a well-known film trilogy: *Lord of the Rings*.

 This analysis summarizes Bribitzer-Stull (2015), 294-299.

-### 4̂ in *Lord of the Rings* themes
+### 4̂ in *Lord of the Rings* leitmotifs

 **Example 1** below gives simple transcriptions of the melody and harmony of several prominent themes in the *Lord of the Rings* soundtrack which emphasize *fi* (♯4̂) in the melody.
 There are still other themes that also emphasize *fi* not included here—”Sorrow of the Elves” and “Dwarves of Yore.”